-Mr Chien Wong is our lead retina surgeon, highly experienced in complex retinal detachment surgery.
-He heads the de facto UK national centre for retinal detachment surgery in premature babies at Great Ormond Street Hospital for Children.
+Mr Chien Wong and Mr Lorenzo Motta are our retina surgeons, both highly experienced in complex retinal detachment surgery.
+Chien Wong heads the de facto UK national centre for retinal detachment surgery in premature babies at Great Ormond Street Hospital for Children.

 Our team of retinal specialists are leaders in their field, pioneering technical advances in vitreoretinal surgery.
 Their expertise is sought internationally by vitreoretinal surgical companies to advise on improvements of current and future technologies in order to optimise the safety and effectiveness of surgery.

 You are always at the centre of everything we do.
 We do not offer a one size fits all approach but rather customise every single treatment to your individual visual needs, so you’ll always get the best procedure for your eyes and your vision.